tldr-pages/tldr/pages/linux/mkfs.md

 # mkfs

 > Build a Linux filesystem on a hard disk partition.
-> This mkfs frontend is deprecated in favour of filesystem specific mkfs.<type> utils.
+> This command is deprecated in favor of filesystem specific mkfs.<type> utils.

 - Build a Linux ext2 filesystem on a partition: